griptape-ai/griptape/README.md

 ### Submitting Issues

-If you have identified a bug, want to propose a new feature, or have a question, please submit an issue.
+If you have identified a bug, want to propose a new feature, or have a question, please submit an issue through our public [issue tracker](https://github.com/griptape-ai/griptape/issues).
 Before submitting a new issue, please check the existing issues to ensure it hasn't been reported or discussed before.

 ### Submitting Pull Requests